0xAX/linux-insides/Initialization/linux-initialization-8.md

 * `cpu_callout_mask`
 * `cpu_callin_mask`

 After bootstrap processor initialized, it updates the `cpu_callout_mask` to indicate which secondary processor can be initialized next.
-All other or secondary processors can do some initialization stuff before and check the `cpu_callout_mask` on the boostrap processor bit.
+All other or secondary processors can do some initialization stuff before and check the `cpu_callout_mask` on the bootstrap processor bit.
 Only after the bootstrap processor filled the `cpu_callout_mask` with this secondary processor, it will continue the rest of its initialization.
 After that the certain processor finish its initialization process, the processor sets bit in the `cpu_callin_mask`.
 Once the bootstrap processor finds the bit in the `cpu_callin_mask` for the current secondary processor, this processor repeats the same procedure for initialization of one of the remaining secondary processors.
 In a short words it works as i described, but we will see more details in the chapter about `SMP`.

 That's all.
 We did all `SMP` boot preparation.